MBA Consulting Project (MCP)

 Who should I contact?

 University of Ottawa - Telfer School of Management

 55 Laurier Ave.
 East, room 4160

 Ottawa ON K1N 6N5

 Learning from Leaders

-In recognition of their leadership and support, the Telfer School of Management, at the University of Ottawa, would like to thank the client organizations who helped our MBA students carry out their Management Consulting Projects in 2011.
+In recognition of their leadership and support, the Telfer School of Management, at the University of Ottawa, would like to thank the client organizations who helped our MBA students carry out their Management Consulting Projects.
 Thank you!